drbarq/scootersleuth-mod-2/README.md

 # 🛴🕵🏻‍♂️ Scooter Sleuth 🛴🕵🏻‍♀️

 We put a man on the moon but still need to switch between apps to find the closest electric scooter.
 Not anymore!!
 Sooter Sleuth aggregates scooter share apps into one map rendered based on the users location and available scooters.

 ## PREREQUISITES & INSTALLATION
 - Fork 🍴
 - Clone
 - ``` bundle install ```
+- ``` rails db:migrate ```

 The app uses api keys which are stored within the encrypted Rails files.
 Contact the team for access.

 ## USAGE
 To find scooters close to you, first sign into that app by creating a new user.